 Get your bokeh on

 Bokeh (pronounced Boh-Kay) is the quality of blurring in out-of-focus areas of an image.
-Bokeh is obtained by controlling the dept of field of a photo.
+Bokeh is obtained by controlling the depth of field of a photo.
 Depth of field is the distance between the nearest and farthest elements of a scene that are in focus.
 Deep focus means everything in the photo is sharp.
 And shallow focus, or shallow depth of field, means only one area of the photo is sharp.

 Achieving bokeh usually means you want to shoot with a shallow focus, and this means you need to have control of your Aperture setting.
 But first, lets look at some examples.